thegalang/variable-tampering-detector/readme.md

 $DynamoPATH -c ../build/libglobal_var_write_detect.so -- bin/global_write
 ```

+# Known bugs

+- [] Functions that only translates to one line in assembly wont be executed inside the dynamorio tool.
+For example: void hello(int x) { y = x; }
+- [] Smashing the stack in x64 will cause all printf functions to get SIGSEV

 # DynamoRIO API Reference:

 DynamoRIO gives instruction in binary (instr_t), and its source, destination, and opcode is encoded using opnd_t.